Napoleonic Code: Prior codification attempts

-Before the Napoleonic Code, France did not have a single set of laws; law consisted mainly of local customs, which had sometimes been officially compiled in "custumals" (coutumes), notably the Custom of Paris.
-There were also exemptions, privileges, and special charters granted by the kings or other feudal lords.
-During the Revolution, the last vestiges of feudalism were abolished.
+Before the Napoleonic Code, France did not have a single set of laws; law consisted mainly of local customs, sometimes officially compiled in "custumals" (coutumes), notably the Custom of Paris.
+There were also exemptions, privileges, and special charters granted by kings or other feudal lords.
+With the Revolution, the last vestiges of feudalism were abolished.

 Specifically, as to civil law, the many different bodies of law used in different parts of France were to be replaced by a single legal code.
-The Constituent Assembly, on 5 October 1790, voted for a codification of the laws of France, the Constitution of 1791 promised one, and the National Assembly adopted a unanimous resolution on 4 September 1791, providing that “there shall be a code of civil laws common for the entire realm.”
-However, it was the National Convention in 1793 which established a special commission headed by Jean-Jacques Régis de Cambacérès to oversee the drafting process.
-His drafts of 1793 (for which he had been given a one-month deadline), 1794, and 1796 were all rejected by a National Convention and Directory more concerned with the turmoil resulting from the various wars and strife with other European powers.
-The first contained 719 articles and was very revolutionary, but was rejected for being too technical and criticized for not being radical or philosophical enough.
-The second, with only 297 articles, was rejected for being too brief and was criticized for being a mere manual of morals.
-The third, expanded to 1,104 articles, was presented under the Directory, a conservative regime, but never even came up for discussion.
+The Constituent Assembly on 5 October 1790 voted for a codification of French laws, the Constitution of 1791 promised one, and the National Assembly adopted a unanimous resolution on 4 September 1791 providing that "there shall be a code of civil laws common for the entire realm."
+However, it was the National Convention in 1793 which established a special commission headed by Jean-Jacques-Régis de Cambacérès to oversee the drafting process.

+His drafts of 1793 (for which Cambacérès had been given a one month deadline), 1794, and 1796 were all rejected by a National Convention and the French Directory of the time was more preoccupied with the turmoil resulting from various wars and strife with other European powers.
+The first draft contained 719 articles and was very revolutionary, but was rejected for being too technical and criticised for not being radical or philosophical enough.
+The second, with only 297 articles, was rejected for being too brief and was criticised for being a mere manual of morals.
+The third, expanded to 1,104 articles, was presented under the conservative Directory regime, but never even came up for discussion.